Your September Horoscope Is Here & It's Time To Reflect, Rest & Restore

 Scorpio Sun & Rising:

 Scorpio, as the month begins you may be hoping for a miracle.
 Pluto’s transit through Aquarius has put you through it this year, as it’s causing you to let go of the foundation you thought was solid and start from scratch.
-Fortunately, the Virgo new moon on September 2 gives you the opportunity to visualize what a simple and sustainable lifestyle entails.
+Fortunately, the Virgo new moon on 2nd September gives you the opportunity to visualise what a simple and sustainable lifestyle entails.
 There’s something that has to do with your community, your friends and your relationship to technology and social networks that will have to be re-evaluated during this lunation.
-Whatever new moon intentions you set between September 2 and September 12 are likely to manifest beautifully in your life within the next six months.
+Whatever new moon intentions you set between 2nd September and 12th September are likely to manifest beautifully in your life within the next six months.

 AdvertisementADVERTISEMENT